wonderqs/Blade/README.md

 Database management function is not completed, so can not connect databases
 ##Future developent
 Beacuse I am busy sometimes, the progress of development may be a bit slow.
-If anyone intrest this project, welcome folk!
+If anyone intrest this project, welcome fork!